jblayter/SDM-Playbook/strategy/vision-to-direction.md

 10. How does this initiative support or compete with other priorities?

 #### Risk
-11. What would happen if we did nothing, what’s the cost of inaction?
+11. What would happen if we did nothing, what's the cost of inaction?
 12. What assumptions are we making that could be wrong?
 13. What are the biggest risks if we take this path?
 14. What are the dependencies that could impact success?